takemetola/Hostinger_Automated_Test/ReadMe.md

 - After step 3, the additional details should include the added message.

-# Test Case Scenario 3: Domain Search and service addition to shopping cart
+# Test Case Scenario 3: Domain Search and service addition to the shopping cart
 ## Preconditions:
 - Login with valid account on set up:
   Data used: